Raigyo/next-js-stream-me/README.md

 Grab a copy of the GraphQL schema by copying the entire file *api/schema/schema.gql* and pasting it's contents inside a new file called *app/lib/schema.graphqls*.

 ## Section 6: Authentication

+1. Create components and pages to handle data fetching
+2. Create an authentication flow for login and registration

+- app/lib/useAuth.tsx: Auth Provider - The purpose of the AuthProvider is to create a global user object, and handle any authentication logic with a single hook.
+Once we declare the AuthProvider, you may notice that authentication becomes much quicker to implement.
+- app/pages/_app.tsx: The useAuth.tsx code snippet creates a global auth context called AuthContext, but to access it's props we need to wrap the root app/pages/_app.tsx to access the global user object using the useAuth hook.
+- app/components/Header.tsx: header with sign in/up, dark mode toggle
+- app/pages/auth/signin.tsx: used in header
+- app/pages/auth/signup.tsx: used in header
+- app/pages/auth/signout.tsx: used in header

 ## Dependancies